fdformula/MathlyLua/README.md

 Mathly uses Plotly JavaScript graphing tools (see https://plotly.com/javascript/) to plot graphs.
 Therefore, graphs are shown in an internet browser.

-The entire mathly tool together with Lua is less than 5 MB, while providing enough features for instructors and college students to introduce and/or implement many numerical algorithms.
-Because it is super lightweight and fast as well, it can run fast on slow devices like old Microsoft Surface Pro 4.
-Imagine that the smallest size of GNU Octave is about 340 MB, MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
-You can hardly install them on pretty old computers and run smoothly.
+The entire mathly tool together with Lua is less than 5 MB, while providing enough features for instructors and college students to implement many numerical algorithms.
+Because it is super lightweight and fast as well, it can run fast even on old and slow devices like Microsoft Surface Pro 4.
+Imagine that MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
+We can hardly install them on pretty old computers and run smoothly.
+In fact, running these products on new laptops, we often hate that they are not as powerful as advanced desktop computers.

 Mathly is especially a good choice for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua with mathly loaded.
 While developing code and doing computation in a lecture, they can simply focus on delivery